ignaciolarranaga/contracts-example/README.md

 Note: We do not do it automatically at the stack deploy in order to not slowdown every single deploy and/or to avoid un-intended changes to be produced automatically since the schema doesn't change so frequently.

-### Regenerate the GraphQL Model Types
+### Regenerate the GraphQL Schema Types

 This project generates Typescript types for the GraphQL API operations.
-In order to regenerate those types you must execute `npm run regenerate-graphql-model-types`
+In order to regenerate those types you must execute `npm run regenerate-graphql-schema-types`